-Pokemon Scarlet and Pokemon Violet have some of the most unique starters to date, and I have found it tricky to pick my favorite.
+Pokemon Scarlet and Pokemon Violet have some of the most unique starters to date, and I found it tricky to pick my favorite in my first play through.
 They’ve all got great designs and unique abilities.

 If you’re looking to gain an advantage with your starter Pokemon, I’ve got you covered.
 I’ve gathered up the most important things to know about each starter to help you pick the best starter Pokemon in Pokemon Scarlet & Violet.

 Please note, this article contains mild spoilers as it talks about the final evolutions of the starter Pokemon in Scarlet and Violet.